My cockles. They are warmed. Thank you, Halloween Kween (and to Courtney for sending this my way).

 Release Date: August 17, 2018

 Ghosts, Goblins, Murder, & Madness: Twenty Tales of Halloween has a cover!
 Its release date is still unconfirmed, though it’s tentatively targeted for a late August release.
-The collection was curated and edited by Rebecca Rowland and is being published by Dark Ink, previous publisher of Kane Hodder’s official biography Unmasked: The True Life Story of the World’s Most Prolific, Cinematic Killer, and Grande Illusions: The Art and Technique of Special Make-Up Effects from the Films of Tom Savini.
+The collection was curated and is being published by Dark Ink, previous publisher of Kane Hodder’s official biography Unmasked: The True Life Story of the World’s Most Prolific, Cinematic Killer, and Grande Illusions: The Art and Technique of Special Make-Up Effects from the Films of Tom Savini.
 (They previously published my book too, and it still wows me I share the same home as these horror titans.)
 I’m expecting the official synopsis for the anthology to appear any day now; when it does, naturally I’ll be sharing it here.

 I know.
 It’s been quiet around here for a while.
 But I’ve finally got some news.